Lusito/CoverflowAltTab/README.md

 Make sure you are on the appropriate branch for your Gnome-Shell version (3.6 is the default, there is also one for 3.4 and 3.2) and download the extension.

+Please note, that only the most recent version of Gnome-Shell has the latest features and improvements (they might work on older versions, but I did not test it!).

   1. Copy the folder "CoverflowAltTab@dmo60.de" to `~/.local/share/gnome-shell/extensions/`.
 (Eventually you have to restart Gnome-Shell: Press Alt+F2, type 'r' and enter)

   2. Use Gnome-Tweak-Tool (aka Advanced Settings) or [extensions.gnome.org](https://extensions.gnome.org/local/) to enable the extension.